 7. Once you are happy with your control bar settings, just click “Save” and “Publish” to see the results.

-How to work with the Control Settings?
+How to use the tools under Control Settings?

 The Following are the details how to work with the tools under the Control settings.